-Motorized scooters come in 3 wheel models and 4 wheel models.
+Motorized mobility scooters come in 3 wheel models and 4 wheel models.

 With all of these options in power scooter mobility, how do you know which motorized scooter is right for you?

-Though most 3-wheel and 4-wheel power scooters may be fine for either indoor use or outdoor use, the right scooter for you will be the one that benefits your personal mobility and matches your physical abilities.1
+Though most three wheel and four wheel scooters may be fine for either indoor use or outdoor use, the right scooter for you will be the one that benefits your personal mobility and matches your physical abilities.1

 - Your scooter is for indoor use, or to navigate over smooth surfaces

 - You need a scooter with a sharp turning radius for narrow spaces